ysyk2021/enhancing-mindset-with-ai-training-your-brain-for-success-and-happiness/src/chapter-3-3.md

-Designing Your AI-Powered Mindset Improvement Strategy - Setting Realistic Goals and Tracking Progress on Your Mindset Optimization Journey
+Setting Realistic Goals and Tracking Progress on Your Mindset Optimization Journey
 ======================================================================================================================================================

 In order to effectively enhance your mindset with AI-powered tools, it is important to design a strategy that includes setting realistic goals and tracking progress.
 In this chapter, we will explore how to design an effective AI-powered mindset improvement strategy.